GD-park/Kaggle_Quora/README.md

 # Kaggle_Quora

+If you seethe summary you can see the all of our process

 kaggle project comparing the sentence
 They give the data total 404290 sentence to comparing same sentence or not